 Our current enrollment in kindergarten to Grade 5 is approximately 180 students.
-Emerson has 13 full-time equivalent professional staff, which includes classroom teachers, specialists in library, music, physical education, resource and the principal.
-In addition we have several Educational Assistants (EA's), a half-time library technician, a full time secretary, and four custodial staff.
+Emerson has 13 full-time equivalent professional staff, which includes classroom teachers, specialists in library, music, physical education, and resource, and the principal.
+In addition we have several educational assistants, a half-time library technician, a full-time secretary, and four custodial staff.

-The School as a Safe, Respectful and Inclusive Place
+The School as a Safe, Respectful & Inclusive Place

-The Emerson School community believes that it is important to have open communication within a safe caring and respectful environment.
-To this end we follow the River East Transcona School Division’s Code of Conduct, which can be found on the division's website at retsd.mb.ca.
-The Code of Conduct describes the rights and responsibilities of students, staff and parents.
-In partnership with parents, we believe that our primary role is to teach students caring and respectful behaviour.
+The Emerson School community believes it is important to have open communication within a safe, caring, and respectful environment.
+To this end, we follow the RETSD Code of Conduct.
+The Code of Conduct describes the rights and responsibilities of students, staff, and parents.
+In partnership with parents, we believe our primary role is to teach students caring and respectful behaviour.

-At the beginning of each year, students are taught the Emerson Elementary school pledge and the behavioural expectations from the school's Behaviour Matrix.
-Through PALS assemblies and day to day teachings, students are learning how to Be Respectful, Be Responsible and Be Safe at Emerson Elementary School.
+At the beginning of each year, students are taught the Emerson School pledge and the behavioural expectations from the school's Behaviour Matrix.
+Through PALS assemblies and day-to-day teachings, students learn how to Be Respectful, Be Responsible, and Be Safe at Emerson School.
 We also promote responsible citizenship through service and giving to others.
-As an entire community, we reach out to others through fundraising for the Terry Fox Foundation, United Way, Winnipeg Harvest, Christmas Cheer Board, Siloam Mission and other community charities.
+As an entire community, we reach out to others through fundraising for the Terry Fox Foundation, United Way, Winnipeg Harvest, Christmas Cheer Board, Siloam Mission, and other community charities.

 Our school pledge is:

 - I will be prepared and do my best.

 - I will be kind, courteous, and co-operative.